Installation

 tessl logout

-To upgrade your existing CLI to the latest version
+To manually update your CLI to the latest version:

-You can find all the releases in the changelog.
-To install/upgrade to a specific version
+You can find all releases in the changelog.
+To install/upgrade to a specific version:

 Uninstall